Migrating to MongoDB Atlas

 - Using mLab’s Data API.

-How to migrate:
+How to migrate now:

-Q. Should I migrate early to Atlas?
+Q. Should I migrate to Atlas yet?

-We recommend migrating early to Atlas if:
+We recommend starting the process to migrate to Atlas if:

 - Your application is still in development but going to production soon.
 In this situation we recommend migrating to Atlas before going to production.